-And at the summons from Jesus, Bartimaeus didn't hesitate - So throwing his cloak aside, he jumped to his feet and came to Jesus.
+Bartimaeus didn't hesitate - we hear that he threw his cloak aside, jumped to his feet and went to Jesus.
 (10:50)

-He springs up, and he throws aside his cloak - it's dramatic, and not only that, it's very definite.
-Bartimaeus is blind, and he's in a crowd.
-If he throws his cloak aside, he's not going to get it back.
-And for a beggar, a cloak isn't just a piece of clothing - it's what he spreads out in front of him to collect coins tossed to him.
-It really is his tool of trade.
+Note that he threw his cloak aside: Bartimaeus was blind, and he was in a crowd.
+If he threw his cloak aside, he wasn't going to get it back.
+And for a beggar, a cloak isn't just a piece of clothing - it's what he spread out in front of him to collect coins tossed to him.

-But he tosses it aside to go to Jesus.
+But he tossed it aside to go to Jesus.